 Residential Faculty and Faculty Fellows

-Housing & Residential Life is looking for faculty members who are passionate about creating connections with students and interacting with them outside of the classroom.
+Housing & Residential Life is looking for faculty members who are enthusiastic about creating connections with students and interacting with them outside of the classroom.
+When a Residential Faculty opening occurs, it is filled by selecting a former Faculty Fellow to serve in residence.

 Interested in Becoming a Faculty Fellow?